 Soil texture required for capsicum cultivation

 The selection of soil is an important decision.
-Soil selection for capsicum cultivation following point should be considered:
+Soil selection for capsicum cultivation following points should be considered:

 - The pH of the soil should be between 6.0 to 6.5